How LLMs Actually Got Here

 Between GPT-3 and ChatGPT, the raw model capabilities didn't change dramatically.
 The big shift was in how the model was fine-tuned to interact with humans.

 ChatGPT added a fine-tuning step called RLHF โ Reinforcement Learning from Human Feedback.
-The process: human annotators wrote example conversations showing how a helpful assistant should respond.
+Human annotators wrote example conversations showing how a helpful assistant should respond.
 The model was fine-tuned on those examples.
-Then human annotators ranked different model outputs from best to worst, and a reward model was trained on those rankings.
+Then annotators ranked different outputs from best to worst, and a reward model was trained on those rankings.
 The language model was then further trained to maximize the reward model's score.

-The result was a model that felt like talking to a person.
-It would answer questions, refuse harmful requests, maintain conversational context, and generally behave like a polite, knowledgeable assistant.
-The underlying technology didn't change much โ it was still next-token prediction โ but the user experience transformed from "weird text completion tool" to "thing I can have a conversation with."
+The result felt like talking to a person.
+Answering questions.
+Refusing harmful requests.
+Maintaining conversational context.
+Behaving like a polite, knowledgeable assistant.
+The underlying technology didn't change much โ still next-token prediction.
+But the user experience transformed from "weird text completion tool" to "thing you can have a conversation with."

-That UX shift is what made it go viral.
+That UX shift is what drove viral adoption.
 ChatGPT reached 100 million users in two months.
-Most people's first interaction with AI was through this interface, which set expectations that I think have been both helpful and misleading.
-Helpful because it demonstrated what the technology could do.
-Misleading because the conversational format made the model seem smarter and more reliable than it actually is.
+Most people's first AI interaction was through this interface, setting expectations that were both helpful (demonstrating what the technology could do) and misleading (the conversational format making the model seem smarter and more reliable than it is).

 The Context Window Race